pviotti/conver/README.md

 # Conver [![Build Status](https://travis-ci.org/pviotti/conver-scala.svg?branch=master)](https://travis-ci.org/pviotti/conver-scala)

-Conver verifies implementations of the most common non-transactional consistency models.
+Conver is a testing tool that verifies implementations of the most common non-transactional consistency models.

 It spawns client processes that perform concurrent reads and writes on the distributed store, and records their outcomes.
-Then it builds graph entities that express ordering and mutual visibility of operations.
+After the execution, it builds graph entities that describe ordering and mutual visibility of operations.
-Finally, it uses such graph entities to check consistency semantics defined as first-order logic predicates.
+Finally, it uses these graph entities to check consistency semantics defined as first-order logic predicates.

+By default, Conver conveniently starts distributed stores as local clusters of Docker containers, and can emulate WAN latencies through `netem` (without requiring admin rights).

 The approach implemented in Conver has been described in [this PaPoC 2016 paper][papoc].

-**NOTE: This is a work-in-progress Scala rewrite of the [original](https://github.com/pviotti/conver) Erlang implementation.
-It features a new linearizability checker, and improved consistency checks.**
+NOTE: This is a work-in-progress Scala rewrite of the [original](https://github.com/pviotti/conver) Erlang implementation.
+It features a new linearizability checker, and improved consistency checks.

 ## Getting started